Josh Hader: Houston Astros (2024-present)

 Hader earned his 200th career save on Opening Day, 2025, when he struck out Juan Soto of the New York Mets with two runners on to secure a 3–1 Astros win.
 Hader earned the save of the 7–4 win over the Chicago Cubs on June 27, his 22nd straight converted to start the 2025 season, which surpassed Dave Smith's club record accomplished in 1989.
 For June, Hader surrendered 3 earned runs over 13 2/3 innings (1.98 ERA) and struck out 22 batters, and was recognized as American League (AL) Reliever of the Month, his eighth career monthly award.
 On July 6, Hader was announced as a reserve pitcher for the American League at the MLB All-Star Game, his sixth career selection.
 He made 48 total appearances for Houston, compiling a 6-2 record and 2.05 ERA with 76 strikeouts and 28 saves across 52 2/3 innings pitched.
 On August 15, Hader was diagnosed with a capsule sprain in his left shoulder, and missed the remainder of the year.
+He was named the Astros' nominee for the Roberto Clemente Award, and was recognized by the Houston chapter of the Baseball Writers Association of America (BBWAA) as the recipient of the Darryl Kile Good Guy Award.

+On March 11, 2026, it was announced that Hader would begin the season on the injured list due to left biceps tendinitis.
+He was transferred to the 60-day injured list on April 17.
+Hader was activated for his season debut on June 2.
+On August, 19, Hader logged the 500th appearance and 245th save of his career, passing Dan Quisenberry for 41st on the latter chart.
+On September 4, he accrued his 250th career save by striking out the side in a 3–1 win versus the Arizona Diamondbacks, becoming the sixth left-hander to do so.
+He registered the third-most consecutive shutout appearances in the major leagues (18) that lasted through September 5, also the fourth-longest scoreless innings streak (19).
+(Note: Longest streak of consecutive games, in 2026, As relief pitcher, in the regular season, within a single season, requiring runs allowed ≤ 0 and innings pitched ≥ 1, sorted by most games matching criteria.)
+For the second consecutive season, Hader became Houston's nominee for the Roberto Clemente Award..